AnkurMandal/Student_Result_Management/README.md

-# Section 1: Student Result Management Introduction
+#  Student Result Management Introduction

 The Student Result Management project is a comprehensive Java project series that aims to build a major project with a strong emphasis on incorporating various functionalities and real-life usability.
 This project provides an excellent learning experience and exposure to Java programming and project development.

-# Section 2: Introduction to the Student Result Management System Project
+#  Introduction to the Student Result Management System Project

 The Student Result Management System is a portal/software designed to display student results.
 It serves as a centralized platform where administrators can manage and store student data securely.
 As a future plan, the project name can be modified to align with specific requirements or branding.

-# Section 3: Description of the Project
+#  Description of the Project

 The Student Result Management System project consists of two main sections: the admin section and the student section.
 These sections have different permissions and access levels to ensure proper data management and security.